-Students interested in taking math, foreign language classes, College Writing, or general chemistry at WashU may be required to take placement exams.
+Students interested in taking math, language classes, College Writing, or general chemistry at WashU may be required to take placement exams.
 Most of these exams can and should be taken online during the summer.

 Calculus and Math

 The Mathematics Department provides a placement exam for all students taking calculus.
 We ask that all students (Architecture, Art, Art & Sciences, Business, and Engineering) who are planning to take a calculus course during their time at Washington University in St. Louis take this test online.